THIS TOUR INCLUDES:

 ** Note: Weather condition vary in the winter.
 Length of trip may vary based on road conditions.

 Willow, originally Alaska's largest gold mining district, is now the official home of the Iditarod Dog Sled Race Start.
 The love of dog mushing in Willow makes it an ideal location for winter recreation.
-Local trails are maintained daily, providing the best possible conditions for Fat Tire Biking.
+Local trails are maintained daily, providing the best possible conditions for fat tire biking.

 Experience the serene wilderness as you pedal through the woods, over frozen lakes and part of the official Iditarod Trail!
 Our fat tire bikes are studded and designed to handle winter riding condition.
-We provide high quality equipment and winter gear to keep you warm so you can enjoy the experience.

 REMEMBER: Alaskan weather is always changing and winter temperatures drop below zero at times.
 We encourage all those coming on our trips to have non-cotton, comfortable clothing.
 Dress in layers and you will always be prepared!
 We recommend checking the weather the day of you trip.